Written by Chris Senner

 I’ve spent over 6 years touring the country and one thing that I noticed was that almost every established band had every member playing to a click track.
 I was surprised by how well so many bands play so tight together night in and night out.

 Note: A Soundbrenner metronome is perfect for musicians looking to tour or play live shows.
 One of the coolest features that it gives you as a musician is the ability to play in time off a feel from a vibration, rather than a click track in your ear always.

-Here are 6 reasons why keeping time isn’t only the drummer’s job and how it can ultimately lead to poor performances.
+Here are 5 reasons why keeping time isn’t only the drummer’s job and how over-relying on your drummer can ultimately lead to poor performances.

 When it comes time to start laying down your parts in the studio, being able to play in time will greatly reduce your producers’ stress levels.
 This is true even if one of your band members is producing your album.

 While you can quantize most parts, it’s not always the best practice for all styles of music.

 If you’re relying on quantizing all of your parts in the studio, you may be becoming a little too reliant on technology.
 As soon as you have to perform live shows, you will have to perform your parts perfectly, only under a lot more pressure and anxiety.

 My advice here is to do this the old fashioned way.
 Before recording, be sure that you have spent time playing all of your parts to a metronome.